“He was a lot more nervous when he made the announcement in October about what was going to happen than he was today.”

 “We were curious what would happen with the retailers, if they’d like to have a say in the bigger spend, and the retailers are just so much more into Sprint Cup racing than they are Nationwide.”

 Henderson went on to talk about how Nationwide Series tended to be more of a regional gain while the Sprint Cup Series has opened up national opportunities, as well as the TV audience and weekly exposure.

 While not all that surprising, it is incredibly disconcerting.
-Here at the Frontstretch, we weekly—almost daily—make a point of discussing how the Nationwide Series is fighting to gain its own identity and how lack of funding is hurting driver development and the quality of the series.
-The last thing anyone wants to hear is that a mega-company like 5 Hour Energy no longer sees a need for that series.
+Here at Frontstretch, we weekly — almost daily — make a point of discussing how the Nationwide Series is fighting to gain its own identity and how lack of funding is hurting driver development and the quality of the series.
+The last thing anyone wants to hear is that a mega-company like 5-hour Energy no longer sees a need for that series.

 I hope those comments were just due to a bad experience rather than reality, but it definitely is cause for concern for Nationwide Series-only teams and drivers who are working day and night to try and find some funding.

 About the author

 The Frontstretch Staff is made up of a group of talented men and women spread out all over the United States and Canada.
 Residing in 15 states throughout the country, plus Ontario, and widely ranging in age, the staff showcases a wide variety of diverse opinions that will keep you coming back for more week in and week out.

 A daily email update (Monday through Friday) providing racing news, commentary, features, and information from Frontstretch.com

 We hate spam.
 Your email address will not be sold or shared with anyone else.